Six Girl Empowerment Activities

 6. Resilience Reflections

 Ask girls to write about a time they faced a setback and how they overcame it.
 Then, in pairs, they can discuss what helped them persist.
-In our program, building resilience is essential in helping girls stay in school despite social or economic pressure.
+In many of the communities where Room to Read works, girls encounter significant social or economic pressure to leave school early.
+Learning to reflect on challenges and celebrate persistence helps them build the skills they need to stay in school and reach their goals.